A PAC-Bayesian Link Between Generalisation and Flat Minima: On the benefits of the gradient norm in Wasserstein PAC-Bayes learning

 \section{On the benefits of the gradient norm in Wasserstein PAC-Bayes learning}

-In \Cref{sec:poincare_gauss,sec:gibbs}, we provided various generalisation bounds, benefiting from flat minima.
-However, our results involve a KL divergence, implying absolute continuity of $\Q$ \wrt $\P$, incompatible with the case of deterministic predictors (Dirac distributions).
-To circumvent this issue, a recent line of work emerged, involving integral probability metrics, with a particular focus on the $1$-Wasserstein distance \citet{amit2022integral,haddouche2023wasserstein,viallard2023learning}.
-The idea behind these works is to replace the change of measure inequality \citep{csizar1975idiv,donsker1976asymp} by the Kantorovich-Rubinstein duality \citep{villani2009optimal} to trade a KL for a Wasserstein.
-We go even further here by obtaining the first PAC-Bayesian bound involving directly a 2-Wasserstein distance (see definition \ref{def: wasserstein}), trading Lipschitz assumption for gradient-Lipschitz one (well-suited for optimisation).
-To do so, we first derive a novel change of measure inequality.
+\looseness=-1 In \Cref{sec:poincare-gauss,sec:gibbs}, we provided various generalisation bounds, benefiting from flat minima.
+However, our results involve a KL divergence, implying absolute continuity of $\Q$ with respect to $\P$, making them incompatible with deterministic predictors (obtained with Dirac distributions).
+Then the following question arises: can we benefit from the desirable properties of flat minima in a PAC-Bayes bound valid for deterministic predictors?
+To address this issue, a recent line of work has emerged, focusing on integral probability metrics, with particular attention to the $1$-Wasserstein distance \citep{amit2022integral,haddouche2023wasserstein,viallard2023learning,viallard2024tighter}; see \Cref{def:wasserstein}.
+The idea behind these works is to replace the change of measure inequality \citep{csizar1975divergence,donsker1976asymptotic} with the Kantorovich-Rubinstein duality \citep{villani2009optimal}, trading a KL divergence for a Wasserstein distance.
+This not only yields sound theoretical bounds but also PAC-Bayes algorithms for deterministic predictors and Lipschitz neural networks \citep{viallard2023learning}.
+We go further here by obtaining the first PAC-Bayesian bound directly involving a $2$-Wasserstein distance, trading a Lipschitz assumption for a gradient-Lipschitz one, which is well-suited for optimisation.
+To do so, we derive a novel change of measure inequality tailored for the condition $(\star)$ described below, which is a relaxation of the gradient Lipschitz assumption.